rshah1990/Python/DS_best_pratice/Readme.md

-This folder consists of the best pratice in Machine learning project.
+This Folder consist of best pratice we incorporate in machine learning project which includes folder Strcture,Sklearn pipeline object , Feature union to parellelize pre-processing.